4 semesters of university-level Spanish or equivalent

 - Advanced Spanish and Argentine Culture: (3 U.S. semester credit hours) The objective of this mandatory program class is to enrich the knowledge of Spanish language in the following four areas: oral comprehension, oral expression, written expression and reading comprehension while analyzing the cultural context in which the language was developed and is currently spoken.

-- Research Methodology Seminar: (6 U.S. semester credit hours)This course provides students with the theoretical and practical tools required to conduct a research study which, in this particular case, will address Argentine social reality.
+- Directed Research (6 U.S. semester credit hours)This course provides students with the theoretical and practical tools required to conduct a research study which, in this particular case, will address Argentine social reality.
 During the course of the research project, students will focus on a series of topics including framing a working hypothesis, searching for bibliographical material, analyzing primary and secondary sources, fieldwork, evaluating the data collected and presenting the conclusions.

 Also, keep in mind: